learn-co-curriculum/array-methods-lab/README.md

 This method takes in an argument of an array and should return the size, or length, of that array.
 Use the `#size` method on that array to get this test passing.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/array-methods-lab' title='Array Methods Lab'>Array Methods Lab</a> on Learn.co and start learning to code for free.</p>